 As with all things parenting related, there’s an overflow of tips and tricks for curing cradle cap.
-But, I’ve narrowed it down to a handful of remedies that get the green light from veteran mommies and paediatricians.
+But, we’ve narrowed it down to a handful of remedies that get the green light from veteran mommies and paediatricians.

 Find natural remedies in your pantry for cradle cap

 Coconut oil has become a hero ingredient, and not only in the kitchen.
 Just throw a big dollop into the bath water each night when bathing your baby – it melts in the water.
 It keeps winter dryness at bay far better than any fancy creams, lotions and potions.
 And as it turns out, it’s also a miracle cure for cradle cap.

 - Before bath time, massage a generous amount of coconut oil into your baby’s head.